-How to Become a Mortgage Broker: Step-by-step Instructions and Infographic
+How to Become a Mortgage Broker

-- three hours of federal law
+- 3 hours of federal law

-- three hours of ethics
+- 3 hours of ethics

-- two hours of non-traditional mortgage lending, and
+- 2 hours of Non-traditional mortgage lending

 - 12 hours of electives